villesundell/move-patterns/src/nestable_resources.md

 ## Summary

-**Nestable Resources** provides a resource native approach to code reuse by building a nested structure of resources where each resource can be detached for use if the conditions are satisfied.
-For example, tokens can be placed to a time locked resource, which in turn can be placed to a resource which can be used only by a certain user, effectively creating a time locked NFT.
-For cleaner design it is recommended that the interfaces for wrapping and unwrapping match across modules.
+**Nestable Resources** pattern provides a resource native approach to code reuse by building a nested structure of resources where each resource can be detached for use if the conditions are satisfied.
+For example, tokens can be placed into a time locked resource, which in turn can be placed into a resource which can be used only by a certain user, effectively creating a timelocked non-fungible token.
+For cleaner design and easier integration it is recommended that the nestable resources share a common interface for wrapping and unwrapping.

 ## Examples